PeterLenting/MSP3/README.md

 ### Manual testing

 I created, read, updated and deleted posts myself and had other people testing it as well during the development.
-This is a reliable way of discovering whether everything works as it should.
+This is a reliable way of discovering whether everything works as it should:

+**Home** - When clicked should bring user to index.html.
+Works.

+**About** - When clicked should open addaddition.html.
+Works.

+**Add a post** - When clicked should bring user to index.html.
+Works.

+**Jumbotron** - When clicked should bring user to index.html.
+Works.

+**Edit-button** - When clicked should open editaddition.html.
+Works.

+**Editaddition.html** - The fields in the form should contain the content from the corresponding post.
+Works.

+**Delete-button** - When clicked should open modal.
+Works.

+**Yes-button** - When clicked should delete corresponding post.
+Works.

+**No-button** - When clicked should return user to index.html.
+Works.

+**Submit-button (addaddition)** - When clicked the content from the fields in the form should be sent to MongoDB and index.html.
+Works.

+**Submit-button (editaddition)** - When clicked the content from the fields in the form should overwrite the previous content in MongoDB and index.html.
+Works.

+**Current date in form** - Should show current date and user should not be able to change it.
+Works.

+**Date of experience in form** - Should show current date and user should be able to change date to date in the past only.
+Works.

+**Part of the book in form** - Dropdown should contain nummers 1 to 4.
+Works.

+**Chapter in the book in form** - Dropdown should contain nummers 1 to 14.
+Works.

 ### Improvements after testing
 •   Clicking the delete-button just deleted the post.
 At first I thought I would create and pop-up to say 'Your post has been deleted', but then I decided it would be better to make sure the user wanted to delete the post.